hallpaz/3dsystems20/docs/project.md.md

 ### Experiments and Analysis

 The first experiments conducted were described during assignment 2.
 As we reached a point where we couldn't advance more due to the bug found in the PyTorch3D renderer, we decided to look for alternatives.
-Analyzing the references which inspired PyTorch3D, we found Soft Rasterizer [], which had the code available on Github and a Paper describing the key ideas of the implementation.
+Analyzing the references which inspired PyTorch3D, we found Soft Rasterizer [6], which had the code available on Github and a Paper describing the key ideas of the implementation.

+Rendering ou

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kyR1mGCghvM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>